averagehuman/vboxn/README.rst

         the latest generic 32/64-bit installation image for the OS

-      - A properties file can optionally be used to supply overrides to the default VM config options, it is sourced by vboxen-init and should be a valid shell script.
+      - A properties file can optionally be used to supply overrides to the default VM config options, it is sourced by vboxn-init and should be a valid shell script.

       - Properties can additionally be defined as command line